threefoldtecharchive/rivine/doc/api/Daemon.md

   // further into the future will not be accepted immediately, but the daemon
   // will attempt to accept the block as soon as it is valid.
   "futurethreshold": 10800, // seconds
-  // Total number of siafunds.
+  // Total number of blockstakes.
   "siafundcount": "10000",
-  // Fraction of each file contract payout given to siafund holders.
+  // Fraction of each file contract payout given to blockstake holders.
   "siafundportion": "39/1000",
   // Number of children a block must have before it is considered "mature."
   "maturitydelay": 144, // blocks